 |Section||Regular Time||Extended Time||Actual Percent Increase in Time|

 |English||45 min||70 min||56%|

 |Break||10 min||10 min||0%|

 |Science||35 min||55 min||57%|

 |Total Time||3 hr and 5 min||4 hr and 40 min||51%|

-Feel free to follow up with us with any additional questions.
-It is, as always, our privilege to serve you and to help your children succeed in life.
+Feel free to follow up with us with any additional questions, such as whether students should submit their SAT or ACT scores, when students should take the exams, how many times, etc. It is, as always, our privilege to serve you and to help your children succeed in life.